 Trustees and Standing and Country Committees will all continue to be encouraged to proactively seek the involvement of members in their work, including through advertising vacancies in relevant BSBI membership mailings.
 Country-level AGMs will ensure that the members continue to have a say on who represents them at country-level.

 The Strategy is full of priorities that we want to deliver.
 As well as continuing our fantastic, established streams of work around recording, publishing and organising events, there are ambitions to deliver more training, to have more influence using our data and in developing a higher profile for BSBI.
 All these are developments from the things we have been doing in recent years and crucially, all the changes set out in both the Strategy and our Governance Action Plan, particularly in regards decision-making, are derived from the suggestions and comments received from members and volunteers.

 The Board has developed an Income Diversity Strategy to improve the resilience of BSBI’s finances and help us improve our ability to do the things we have set out in the Strategy.
 Implementing this requires creating a new staff post.
 We will also develop a Diversity and Inclusion policy to ensure the society attracts the members and talents from the widest spectrum across society and a Communications Strategy that supports all in communicating on BSBI’s behalf.

 A number of changes are being made to the way the Board organises its business to improve decision-making as described in the Governance Action Plan.
 It will use more video conferencing in the future which will also help save carbon, time and cost.
 Individual Board members will take a particular interest in one of the Standing or Country committees to improve communications.

-Work carried out towards the new Strategy was only possible thanks to funding from the National Lottery Heritage Fund under its Resilient Heritage initiative, which made it possible for us to work with the acclaimed Centre for Charity Effectiveness, Cass Business School.
+Work carried out towards the new Strategy was only possible thanks to funding from the National Lottery Heritage Fund under its Resilient Heritage initiative, which made it possible for us to work with the acclaimed Centre for Charity Effectiveness, Bayes Business School.